ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/top-assembled.jpg" width="80%"></p>

 The assembly of the top part is then complete.
-An additional wires can be soldered to the `5V` and `GND` pins so that power can be supplied over that instead of the Micro USB port.
+Two additional wires can be soldered to the `5V` and `GND` pins so that power can be supplied directly instead of through the Micro USB port.
 The perfboard can be covered up with hot glue.
-An important part is the side close to the nRF7002DK board.
+An important part is to cover up the side close to the nRF7002DK board.
 Putting a piece of duct tape there is needed to prevent potential short circuits.

 <p align="center"><img src="./imgs/connected.jpg" width="80%"></p>